Thermodynamic formulation of the spin magnetic octupole moment in bulk crystals: DERIVATION OF THE SMOM

-and satisfies $\Phi_i^*(\bm{q}) = \Phi_i(-\bm{q})$, implying that the second-order expansion coefficient is real.
+up to the second order in momentum $\bm{q}$ and integrating it over the chemical potential $\mu$.
+Note that this correlation function satisfies $\Phi_i^*(\bm{q}) = \Phi_i(-\bm{q})$, implying that the second-order expansion coefficient is real.
 In the following, we first expand this correlation function by separating it into the interband case ($n \neq m$) in Sec.~\ref{appendix:derivation:interband} and the intraband case ($n = m$) in Sec.~\ref{appendix:derivation:intraband}.
 Then, we derive the final expression by integrating over $\mu$ in Sec.~\ref{appendix:derivation:final}.